 Now it's your turn.
 Refer to your upcoming income and expenses from Activity 04 and your ideas from Activity 05.

-Please use the space to the right to calculate how you might spend an upcoming paycheck or other source of income.
+Please use the space below to calculate how you might spend an upcoming paycheck or other source of income.

 We invite you to print out multiple copies of this page to review other possible scenarios.